 Interns play a crucial and creative role at Bio4Climate.
 They can expect to jump right in, acquire new skills and knowledge, and work both individually and in small groups in an inclusive and supportive atmosphere.
 Depending upon the activity and position, Bio4Climate will provide you with an orientation, materials, and training.
 Internships are unpaid.
 College credit is possible.
 If you are a student and would like to pursue an internship, please contact firstname.lastname@example.org.
 All internship opportunities require a minimum commitment of 10 hours a week for 5 months.

 The positions listed below are open on an ongoing basis.
 Most internships are remote.
 Please inform us of your time-frame as part of your application.
 If you have skills you would like to offer that aren’t listed here, please include that information when you apply.

 Please send your resume to email@example.com.
 Indicate in the subject line of the email the title of the internship for which you are applying.
 Include a statement of around 500 words to give us an idea of how the internship fits in with your experience, interests, and goals.

 Social Media, Writing, and Online Outreach

-Responsibilities: Working with our Social Media Coordinator on Bio4Climate’s Facebook, Twitter, Meetup, Linkedin and other social media accounts, identifying opportunities (such as in the general media) where raising such an awareness is necessary, drafting letters to the editor, writing blog posts, participation in online Q&A and commenting online.
+Responsibilities: Working with our Social Media Coordinator on Bio4Climate’s Facebook, Twitter, Instagram, LinkedIn and other social media accounts, identifying opportunities where raising such an awareness is necessary, writing blog posts and emails, participating in online Q&A and commenting online.

-Responsibilities: collaborating with outreach director and presenters to develop digital and hardcopy materials for events, presentations, and general outreach.
-Intern could attend and help to represent Bio4Climate at conferences and events.
+Responsibilities: Collaborate with outreach director and presenters to develop digital and hardcopy materials for events, presentations, and general outreach.

 Skills needed: Experience with and interest in graphic design and communications.